HomeBureaucracyOfficers may claim access to records if denied from empanelment at centre

 The order clarified that “only the records relating to the petitioner's empanelment shall be supplied to the petitioner.”

-A section of bureaucrats considers this as a landmark decision like the 2007 Supreme Court in Dev Dutt vs. UOI.
+A section of bureaucrats considers this as a landmark decision like the 2007 judgement in Dev Dutt vs. UOI.
 It may be underlined that the decision would work for others as a precedence and can be utilised by all those who want to access their empanelment records.

 What is the case?